Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Introduction

-The main motivation for the present paper was to study the invertibility of operators of the form $P_1A(\tau)P_0$ for large values of $\tau$ and the structure of the inverse, where $A(\tau)\in L^\mu_\cl(\rpbar;M,F_0,F_1)$ and $P_j\in L^0_\cl(M,F_j,F_j)$ are two zero-order pseudodifferential projections not depending on the parameter.
-Using terminology introduced in \cite{Schu37}, we call such operators parameter-dependent operators of Toeplitz type.
-It seems that the approach of both \cite{Grub} and \cite{GrSe} does not apply in this situation, but can be suitably extended.
-In Section \ref{sec:3} we shall construct a calculus of pseudodifferential operators containing both parameter-dependent operators in the above described sense as well as operators independent of the parameter.
-We focus on the zero-order case, since in the applications we make use of order reductions.
-The operators in this calculus do not have a homogeneous principal symbol defined on the unit-sphere bundle in $T^*M\times\rpbar$, but only defined outside the ``north-poles" $(x,\xi,\tau)=(x,0,1)$, $x\in M$.
-However, they have a particular structure near each north-pole: In polar-coordinates they have $($generalized$)$ Taylor asymptotics; see Definition \ref{def:taylor1} for details.
-The parameter-ellipticity in our calculus is characterized by the invertibility of the homogeneous principal symbol outside the north-poles, the invertibility of the first Taylor term (a symbol on the co-sphere bundle of $M)$, and the invertibility of a certain limit-family obtained as $\tau\to\infty$.
+The main motivation for the present paper was to study the invertibility of operators of the form $S(\tau)=P_1A(\tau)P_0$ for large values of $\tau$ and the structure of the inverse, where $A(\tau)\in L^\mu_\cl(\rpbar;M,F_0,F_1)$ and $P_j\in L^0_\cl(M,F_j,F_j)$ are two zero-order pseudodifferential projections not depending on the parameter $($invertibility now refers to invertibility as a map between the closed subspaces determined by the projections, say the subspaces of the smooth sections of $F_0$ and $F_1$, respectively$)$.
+The difficulty lies in the fact that $L^0_\cl(M,F_j,F_j)$ is not a subset of $L^0_\cl(\rpbar;M,F_j,F_j)$; this prevents us from a direct application of the general sceme from \cite{Seil}.
+Also the approach of both \cite{Grub} and \cite{GrSe} does not seem to apply to this situation.
+To cope with operators of the form $S(\tau)$ we shall construct, in Section \ref{sec:3}, a calculus of pseudodifferential operators containing both parameter-dependent operators in the above described sense of non-positive integer order as well as operators independent of the parameter of arbitrary order.
+In local coordinates, the resulting symbols have a complete asymptotic expansion into homogeneous components, but in contrast to the previously described standard set-up the components do not necessarily restrict to smooth functions on the whole $(\xi,\tau)$-unit sphere but have a specific singular structure at the ``north-pole" $(\xi,\tau)=(0,1)$: introducing polar-coordinates they admit Taylor-asymptotics; see Definition \ref{def:taylor1} for details.
+Globally, the homogeneous principal symbol is defined on the unit-cosphere bundle in $T^*M\times\rpbar$ with the section of north-poles removed.
+The parameter-ellipticity in this calculus is characterized by the invertibility of the homogeneous principal symbol outside the north-poles, the invertibility of the first Taylor term (globally a symbol on the cosphere bundle of $M$, which we call the principal \emph{angular symbol}$)$, and the invertibility of a certain \emph{limit-family} obtained as $\tau\to\infty$.
 Parameter-elliptic operators possess a parametrix within the calculus that coincides with the inverse for large values of the parameter.
-Once established this calculus we then employ the general approach to the analysis of Toeplitz pseudodifferential operators developed by the author in \cite{Seil} $($which we review in Section \ref{sec:2}$)$ and derive the corresponding notion of parameter-ellipticity for parameter-dependent Toeplitz operators.
+Once established this calculus we can employ the sceme of \cite{Seil} and derive the corresponding notion of parameter-ellipticity for parameter-dependent Toeplitz operators, in particular, for operators of the form $S(\tau)$.
+As it turns out also operators of the form $P_1(\tau^{\mu}-A)P_0$ with $A\in L^\mu_\cl(M,F,F)$ of positive integer order and a projections $P_j\in L^0_\cl(M,F,F)$ are covered.